François, Duke of Montpensier: Governor of Dauphiné

 Louis, Duke of Montpensier had been in possession of a large super-governate of interior provinces, including Anjou, Touraine, and Maine.
 In 1565 he wished to resign this, and was granted the permission to exercise survivance so that the governorship of this agglomerated region could go to his son Montpensier, this request was granted by the crown.
-At the advent of 1567, Louis de Bourbon the duke of Montpensier surrendered a further charge he possessed as governor of Dauphiné to his son, with Montpensier assuming the charge on 28 February of that year.
+At the advent of 1567, Louis the duke of Montpensier surrendered a further charge he possessed as governor of Dauphiné to his son, with Montpensier assuming the charge on 28 February of that year.

 As part of the expansion in distribution of the honour of becoming a chevalier de l'Ordre de Saint-Michel, many senior grandees were devolved the privilege to make their own chevaliers de l'Ordre.
 Among those granted this, were Montpensier and his father the duke who between them would be allowed to confer 19 recipients of the order.